-- 3. With the exception of staff employed in schools, references should be taken up following interviews and the selection of a preferred candidate.
-Employers must have the consent of the applicant to approach a referee and no job reference should be sought without the prospective employee's express permission as this would breach the individual's rights under the GDPR (Data Protection regulations).
-Managers should never seek to make "secret enquires" about a prospective employee, whether on the telephone or in writing, however useful they think such enquiries might be. - 4.
-Two references are required for external applicants.
-These must be provided by the applicant's current employer (if in employment) and their previous employer.
-If the applicant is not in employment, then the most recent employer should be used.
+- 4. If the applicant is not in employment, then the most recent employer should be used.
 It is important that the named referee is their direct line manager and not a work colleague or friend at their place of work.
 Recruiting managers are responsible for checking that the correct referees have been provided and that any gaps in employment are explored.
 This can be done at interview.
 Failure to do this could result in delays to the appointment process. - 5.
-Where an applicant has not been in employment immediately prior to applying for a job with the Council, then you may wish to contact the most recent employer as well as the referees provided on the application form. - 6.
-If the candidate is self-employed they may provide the name of someone who has known them in a professional capacity, such as an accountant or solicitor. - 7.
+If the candidate is self-employed, they may provide the name of someone who has known them in a professional capacity, such as an accountant or solicitor. - 6.
 If the applicant has not been employed before, then a personal reference may be accepted as well as a reference from the applicant's school or college.
-Please ensure that the personal referee is not related to the applicant. - 8.
+Please ensure that the personal referee is not related to the applicant. - 7.
 References or open testimonials provided by the candidate or references from relatives should not be accepted.
-(Please contact your HR / Recruitment Advisor for advice).
+(Please contact your HR / Recruitment Advisor for advice). - 8.
+Information is available on our jobs pages to assist applicants with their selection of an appropriate referee.